CinnamonBun Developer Guide

 - Test case:

-11 times
+undo11 times

 Expected: Notice that it can only revert the client list by the latest 10 modifications made and not the modifications before those.
-At the 11thundo
+At the 11thundo, will show an error message stating that there is nothing to undo since there are no modifications.

 - Handling temporary file corruption.